 January 21, 2017

-I will not hide it any longer, I had a big heart when I landed on the Faroese ground from Reykjavik this January 2017.
-I did not come from Paris, linen folded in a tidy bag no, I had to face 10 days during the Icelandic Westfjords.
+I will not hide it any longer, I was heavy hearted when I landed on the Faroese ground from Reykjavik this January 2017.
+I did not come from Paris, linen folded in a tidy bag no, I just came back facing 10 days in the harsh winter of the Icelandic Westfjords.

 10 days of lonely walking through the fjords, snowstorms and blocked roads, the night falls at 3 pm and landscapes that leave you in tatters.